chef/chef-web-docs/content/style_guide/reuse.md

 ## Writing a Shortcode

-Shortcode files are written in **Markdown** or **HTML** and are stored in [`layouts/shortcodes`](https://github.com/chef/chef-web-docs/tree/main/layouts/shortcodes) or [`themes/docs-new/layouts/shortcodes`](https://github.com/chef/chef-web-docs/tree/main/themes/docs-new/layouts/shortcodes) in the `chef/chef-web-docs` repository, or the `docs-chef-io/layouts/shortcodes` directory of any repository that contains documentation deployed on the Chef Documentation site.
+Shortcode files are written in **Markdown** or **HTML** and are stored in [`layouts/shortcodes`](https://github.com/chef/chef-web-docs/tree/main/layouts/shortcodes) or [`themes/docs-new/layouts/shortcodes`](https://github.com/chef/chef-web-docs/tree/main/themes/docs-new/layouts/shortcodes) in the `chef/chef-web-docs` repository.

+In repositories other than chef-web-docs, store shortcodes in `layouts/shortcodes/REPOSITORY_NAME/`.

 ## Adding a Shortcode to a Page